snowplow/snowplowanalytics.com/_posts/2018-08-01-r109-lambaesis-real-time-pipeline-maintenance/index.md

 }
 {% endhighlight %}

-We have now changed this behavior, to instead treat an incoming array as multiple events which, in our case, would each have the following schema:
+We have now changed this behavior to instead treat an incoming array as multiple events which, in our case, would each have the following schema:

 {% highlight json %}
 {